Although there's no sure way to prevent eating disorders, here are some strategies to help your child develop healthy-eating behaviors:

 - Encourage healthy-eating habits and avoid dieting around your children.
-Family dining habits may also influence the relationships children develop with food.
+Family dining habits may influence the relationships children develop with food.
 Eating meals together gives you an opportunity to teach children about the pitfalls of dieting and encourages eating a balanced diet in reasonable portions.

 - Cultivate and reinforce a healthy body image in your children, whatever their shape or size.
-Talk to children about their self-image and offer reassurance that body shapes can vary.
+Talk to them about their self-image and offer reassurance that body shapes can vary.
 Don't criticize your own body in front of your children.
-Encourage your own children or family members to refrain from joking about other children or adults who are overweight or have a large body frame.
-These messages of acceptance and respect can help build healthy self-esteem and resilience that will carry children through the rocky periods of adolescence.
+Messages of acceptance and respect can help build healthy self-esteem and resilience that will carry children through the rocky periods of the teen years.

-- Reach out if you suspect trouble.
-In addition, if you notice a family member or friend with low self-esteem, severe dieting, frequent overeating, hoarding of food or dissatisfaction with appearance, consider talking to him or her about these issues.
-Although you may not be able to prevent an eating disorder from developing, reaching out with compassion may encourage him or her to seek treatment.
+If you notice a family member or friend with low self-esteem, severe dieting, frequent overeating or dissatisfaction with appearance, consider talking to him or her about these issues.
+Although you may not be able to prevent an eating disorder from developing, reaching out with compassion may encourage the person to seek treatment.

 - Breuner CC.
 Complementary, holistic, and integrative medicine: Eating disorders.
 Pediatrics in Review.
 2010;31:e75.